ljjbluesky/brendanforster.com/content/series/octokit-roadmap/2-proof-of-concept.md

 ---

-I won't share the code I used to prove this out because it was disorganized and a very messy, but I was able to generate a slice of the API as C# code that almost compiled except that I'd omitted requests and response types:
+I won't share the code I used to prove this out because it was disorganized and a bit of a mess, but I was able to generate a slice of the API as C# code that almost compiled except that I'd omitted requests and response types:

 ```